 - Funeral and burial expenses

-General damages place a settlement value on an injured person’s emotional, psychological, social, and lifestyle losses.
-Values are often difficult to assess as they are based largely on the injured person’s subjective concerns.
-General damages often include:
+General damages place a settlement value on an injured person's emotional, psychological, social, and lifestyle losses.
+Values are often difficult to assess, as they are based largely on the injured person's subjective concerns.
+General damages in a spinal cord injury case often include:

 - Physical pain and suffering